SabaAhmad404/hello/README.md

 ## Built With

-- Major languages
-   html and css
+- Major languages used html and css
-- Frameworks
-   visual studio code
+- Frameworks used visual studio code
-- Technologies used
+- Technologies used Laptop
-   Laptop